rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Priority:  HIGH

-:Progress: In progress
+:Progress: Done

 :Progress message:

 The MVS accepts simulation data provided as csv files and automatically sets up an energy system.

-:ToDo:

-Reading data from json files can still be improved, especially as the interface of the EPA/MVS will change the json file again.
+It also supports the integration into the Energy Planning Application (EPA) by providing a parser for the interfaces of the two tools.

 FUN-MVS-03 - Manual setting up an energy system optimization model
 ##################################################################